 Visit Uluru (Nearby Hotels)

-You can’t visit The Outback without visiting Uluru, an iconic symbol that’s been depicted on countless postcards and travel brochures for decades.
+You can’t visit The Outback without visiting Uluru, an iconic symbol that’s been depicted on countless postcards and travel brochures for decades, considered one of the top places to visit in Australia.
 Lying in the heart of red rock country in the remote Uluru-Kata Tjuṯa National Park, the striking red monolith looms over the landscape at 1,141 feet, forming its centerpiece.
 It also bears multiple inscriptions made by ancestral indigenous peoples.
-In addition to this “rock,” the park also showcases fiery hued dome-shaped rocks known as Kata Tjuta.
+In addition to this “rock,” the park also showcases fiery-hued dome-shaped rocks known as Kata Tjuta.
 Just before sunset, visitors gather to watch the Kata Tjuta as they’re transformed in the changing light.

 Alice Springs Desert Park is considered by many to be the best wildlife park in the Outback, showcasing lots of Central Australia’s plants and animals through three different desert habitats.
 You’ll be able to check out the dingoes, emus and kangaroos, who just might try to untie your shoelaces if you stand in one place for too long.
 There are also free-flying bird demonstrations, with birds of prey that swoop down from the sky.
 Don’t miss the Nocturnal House where you can discover some of the rare creatures that you aren’t likely to see in the wild, like the spinifex-hopping mouse, the southern marsupial mole and the bilby.